About Steine House

 The housing project is located on the third and fourth floors of this stunning building.
 The project offers supported housing, in self-contained flats or studios, to 17 people.

 Steine House is a building of historical and architectural value.
 It was designed and built for Maria Fitzherbert, the alleged wife of the Prince of Wales, later King after the death of his father George III, in 1804 by William Porden.
 Porden went on to design the stables and garden for the Royal Pavilion in Brighton, George IV’s summer residence.
 Porden’s designs of Steine House were exhibited at the Royal Academy at the time, together with designs of the Royal Pavilion.

 Referrals are made internally and are directed at vulnerable clients who need long term support.
 There is no ‘Move on’ policy operating at Steine House and the accommodation there is viewed as permanent.

-Our support staff are based at Steine House Monday to Friday, from 9am to 5pm, and has been upgraded to provide 24-hour support on site throughout the year.
+Our support staff are based at Steine House Monday to Friday, from 9am to 5pm.

 During the last year, clients living there have had access to an activities room where they can enjoy a number of activities such as art, music, films.
 These in time will include outside activities.